6 Tips for Camping in Bear Country

 6. Have Bear Spray and a Flashlight on Hand

-No matter how careful you are, hammock camping around animals may result in an unexpected encounter, so consider keeping bear spray and a flashlight in your hammock at night.
+No matter how careful you are, camping around animals may result in an unexpected encounter, so consider keeping bear spray and a flashlight in your hammock or tent at night.
 If you have cleaned your campsite, there is a reduced risk that a bear will find you.
 On the chance that one does, bear spray can stop aggressive bear behavior by affecting their breathing and sight, buying you time to leave.

 A flashlight is useful for seeing in the dark, and it usually brings a camper comfort because they can quickly switch it on if they hear something.
 If a bear does appear, your flashlight also lets you see where to aim your spray.